syncfusion-content/maui-docs/MAUI/PDF-Viewer/Ink.md

 ## Add ink annotations

-This section will go through how to add ink annotations to a PDF document interactively by drawing on the PDF document as well as programmatically.
+This section will cover how to add ink annotations to a PDF document using a toolbar as well as programmatically.

+## Add ink annotation using toolbar

+On the built-in toolbar, an ink annotation tool is available.
+Using that, you can add ink annotations by drawing on the PDF document.
+Additionally, the toolbar shows the option to modify the properties of existing or new ink annotations.

+The following image represents how to add the ink annotations using the toolbar on the desktop.

+The following image represents how to add the ink annotations using the toolbar on mobile.

-## Add ink annotation with UI interaction
+## Add ink annotation without using toolbar

 You can draw and add ink annotations to a PDF document with UI interaction using touch or mouse.
 The following steps explains how to draw ink annotation on a PDF.